Red circuit board

 ACD204-02: Code of Ethics

 The output of a generative AI tool is a combination of the input you provide to the tool and the information the tool supplies from its data resources and processes.
 The more you interact with the tool, the greater your personal contribution to the resulting materials.
-For example, you choose what information to submit and what questions to ask, and you may also provide additional input, make follow-up inquiries, edit, select, or compile the output of the generative AI tool to assemble the final product.
+For example, you choose what information to submit and what questions to ask, and you may also provide additional input, make follow-up inquiries, and edit, select, or compile the output of the generative AI tool to assemble the final product.

 Before using a generative AI tool to prepare materials, consider whether collaborating with the generative AI tool to prepare those materials will interfere with your ability to use the output in the way you plan.

 Be honest about your use of generative AI tools in preparing the materials.
-Do not hide or misrepresent your use of the tool and be prepared to answer questions about how the tool contributed to the materials.
+Do not hide or misrepresent your tool use and be prepared to answer questions about how the tool contributed to the materials.
 If the recipient of the materials is potentially unaware that you used a generative AI tool to create them, you should affirmatively disclose that you used a generative AI tool.
 For example, if you were asked to provide a writing sample as part of a job application, you should disclose to what extent a generative AI tool produced the end product, as the prospective employer would otherwise assume that you had prepared the materials yourself.

 Consider whether you or the university need to own the intellectual property rights of selected materials.
-Materials prepared using a generative AI tool may not be eligible for intellectual property rights if there is not enough direct human involvement in their development.
+Materials prepared using a generative AI tool may not be eligible for intellectual property rights if there is insufficient direct human involvement in their development.
 Not owning intellectual property rights may impact your or the university’s ability to publish, distribute, patent, or use the materials.

-Various grant sponsors may have different approaches to the use of generative AI.For example, the NIH prohibits reviewers from using generative AI tools in analyzing and critiquing NIH grant applications and R&D contracts proposals, seeing them as violation of confidentiality requirements.
+Various grant sponsors may take different approaches to using generative AI.
+For example, the NIH prohibits reviewers from using generative AI tools to analyze and critique NIH grant applications and R&D contract proposals, seeing them as a violation of confidentiality requirements.

 In the meantime, these questions may help you navigate ownership of intellectual property: